pdwilso/sumkittehz/README.md

 # sumkittehz
-This repository is for revisino control of the sumkittehz.w3spaces.com site files
+This repository is for revision control of the sumkittehz.w3spaces.com site files